 - Confirm and document each gap

-An endeavor of this magnitude also requires ongoing oversight:
+An endeavor of this magnitude also requires ongoing oversight, including:

 - Potential consequences of a failure to follow processes or procedures

-It’s the pipeline operators responsibility to identify, distribute and control documents and records required to fulfill the elements of the Pipeline SMS.
+Maintain efficient SMS record-keeping: It’s the pipeline operators responsibility to identify, distribute and control documents and records required to fulfill the elements of the pipeline SMS.

 Be proactive in your RP 1173 adoption.
 DevonWay can help.

-Consolidating your processes into a single platform that streamlines your operations while achieving compliance with rapidly changing market pressures and regulations provides a transformative effect on your bottom line—all while improving safety, reliability, and cost efficiency—and often with an ROI of less than a year.
+Consolidating your processes into a single platform that streamlines your operations, while achieving compliance with rapidly changing market pressures and regulations, provides a transformative effect on your bottom line — all while improving safety, reliability, and cost efficiency.
+The best part?
+It often has an ROI of less than a year.

-With its roots in continuous improvement principles, DevonWay Quality Management software delivers process automation that anticipates ongoing change, incorporates evolving knowledge, and is tailored to your unique requirements.
-Included modules help manage audits and assessments, corrective and preventive actions, documents, equipment calibrations, inspections, and risk—everything you need to proactively and successfully adopt RP 1173.
+With its roots in continuous improvement principles, DevonWay quality, safety, asset, and work management software delivers process automation that anticipates ongoing change, incorporates evolving knowledge, and is tailored to your unique requirements.
+DevonWay Pipeline Safety Management Software helps manage audits and assessments, corrective and preventive actions, documents, equipment calibrations, inspections, and risk — everything you need to proactively and successfully adopt RP 1173.